-- Expect students to be risk takers.
+- · 3D-three dimensions - · address bar-where web address appears - · alignment-how data is lined up on the page - · ALT-key used in combination with other keys for macros - · Alt+F4-universal 'close' command - · Alt+Tab-toggle between two open windows - · anchor point-point in a drawing where a clone starts - · anecdotal-subjective observational stories - animated GIF-very short movie-2 seconds - · animation-movemen - app-a program used on iPads, browsers, and more - · arrow keys-on the keyboard; move up-down or side-to-side - · ASCII art-drawing using keyboard keys - assessment-how to judge student progress - attachment-data connected to an email (or similar) - auto-advance-automatically move forward with, say, PowerPoint - · auto-format-automatically formatting - · automaticity-how automatic a process is - · Autoshape-a auto-generated shape, like a cross or an arrow - · autosum-a tool that automatically adds a column - · back button (back arrow)-moves back in time one webpage - · background-image behind data on a page - backspace-delete one character either with 'delete' or 'backspace' - back up-a second copy of a file - Expect students to be risk takers.
 Don't rush to solve their problems.
 Ask them to think how it was done in the past.
 Focus on problems listed in the lesson, but embrace all that come your way. - Expect students to direct their own learning.
 You are a 'guide on the side'.
 You are a facilitator, not lecturer.
 Learning is accomplished by both success and failure.
 Don't expect to have free time while students work.
 Move among them to provide feedback and assistance, and make anecdotal observations on their keyboarding, problem-solving, and vocabulary decoding skills. - Encourage student-directed differentiation, opportunities for them to present their knowledge in ways suited to their abilities.
-If the Big Idea and Essential Question can be accommodated in other ways, embrace those. - If you have the digital book, zoom in on posters, rubrics, lessons to enlarge as needed. - Use as much technology as possible in your classroom-authentically and agilely.
-Make it adaptive and native.
-Encourage students to do the same whether it's a smartphone timing a quiz, a video of activities posted to the class website, or an audio file with student input.
+If the Big Idea and Essential Question can be accommodated in other ways, embrace those. - If you have the digital book, zoom in on posters, rubrics, lessons to enlarge as needed. - Use as much technology as possible in your class authentically and agilely.
+Encourage students to do the same whether it's a smartphone timing a quiz, a video of activities posted to the class website, or an - audio file with student input.
 If you treat tech as a tool in daily activities, so will students. - Remind students they've learned and understand skills.
-Check them off in the Scope and Sequence additional times as you circle back on them. - Lessons expect students to develop 'habits of mind'.
-You can read more about Art Costa and Bena Kallick's discussion of these principles at http://habitsofmind.org, in Figure 7, and in the article at the end of Lesson #1.
+Check them off in the Scope and Sequence additional times as you circle back on them.

+Lessons expect students to develop 'habits of mind'.
+You can read more about Art Costa and Bena Kallick's discussion of these principles in Figure 7, and in the article at the end of Lesson #1.
 In a sentence: Habits of Mind ask students to engage in their learning, not simply recite or memorize.